AT&T Michigan Headquarters: Architecture

 The maintenance shop is a nine-story structure added in 1950 to the west of the original building facing First Street and State Streets.
 It is faced with tan brick with pink granite covering the lower two floors.

 The AT&T Building Addition stands at 444 Michigan Avenue and occupies the site south of the earlier building.
 It was constructed in 1973 and finished the following year.
-The skyscraper office building stands at 21 stories, although floors 18-20 are only accessible by the service elevator or stairs, and floor 21 by stairs only.
+The office building stands at 21 stories, although floors 18-20 are only accessible by the service elevator or stairs, and floor 21 by stairs only.
 There are also three other hidden floors, 7M, 13 and 15M, which are also only accessible by service elevator or stairs.

 The building houses office space and telecommunications equipment and was designed in the modern architectural style.
 It was faced with weathering steel, bronze-tinted glass and granite.
 Like the earlier building, it is designed to accommodate additional floors when the need arises.

 In subsequent alterations, the weathering steel was painted and a portico added at the Michigan Avenue entrance.
 The addition was also designed by the architecture firm of Smith Hinchman & Grylls.

 When the addition was completed, Young Woman and Her Suitors (Jeune fille et sa suite in French) by sculptor Alexander Calder was installed at the corner of Michigan and Cass Avenues.
 In 2006, the sculpture was removed for conservation and in October 2007, the communications company donated it to the Detroit Institute of Arts.
 It was installed in its new location in May 2008.